-My bishop came over that night and gave me a blessing.
+Our local church leader came over that night and counseled with me.
 He told me that people who go through hard things either become bitter and angry, or they learn from it and become stronger.
 He told me that I had a choice to make.
-From that night on I chose to be the bigger man.
+From that night on, I chose to be the bigger man.

 In February I had my first set of scans and tests to check on my progress.
 My doctor came into the room and told us that everyone was amazed that my tumor was gone and I wouldn’t need an operation.
 I still needed to go through six weeks of radiation and to continue chemotherapy until the fall.
 In June the tests showed that my bone marrow was completely clear of cancer.
 I am now officially cancer free and I will be done with my treatments next month.”

 This year I’ve learned to be patient and no matter how bad I felt, I pushed through the pain.
 I found that there is no use complaining or feeling sorry for myself – it doesn’t help anything.
 Always try to stay positive and have faith.”